paul-grozav/source.paul.grozav.info/kb/linux/qemu.md

 # Start VM:
 qemu-system-x86_64 -m 512M -hda EHC.avi

-# Suspend VM to file(while running) – IS THIS WORKING?: i guess not 😐
-# Go to Ctrl + Alt + 2 and type: savevm /path/to/save.file

 # Resume VM from file(at start) – IS THIS WORKING?:
 qemu-system-x86_64 -m 512M -hda EHC.avi -loadvm /path/to/save.file